This man survived the Holocaust. He wasn't about to go down easily.

 The Four Chaplains on a crowded World War II troop ship.
 When it was torpedoed, the chaplains handed out life jackets to the men who made it onto the deck.
 When the life jackets ran out, they gave away their own.

-Erwin Rommel, famed Nazi general, was condemned to death for his involvment in the July 20th plot against Adolf Hitler.
+Erwin Rommel, famed German Field Marshall, was condemned to death for his involvement in the July 20th plot against Adolf Hitler.
 The new 'blood guilt' (Sippenhaft) law meant that his family would have been punished as well.
-Rather than be executed as a traitor, Rommel accepted Hitler's offer of suicide and took a cyanide pill.
-His family was spared, and today Rommel is remembered for his civil conduct in warfare and willingness to help overthrow Hitler.
+Rather than be executed as a traitor, Rommel accepted Hitler's offer of suicide and took a cyanide pill (which is a much nastier death than he would have faced via firing squad).
+His family was spared, and today Rommel is remembered for his generally civil conduct in warfare.

 On July 27, 2008, a man opened fire with a shotgun at the Tennessee Valley Unitarian Universalist Church, because he disagreed with their beliefs.
 A church member named Greg McKendry deliberately took blasts from the shotgun to protect other church members, and died as a result.